javfdez/push_swap/README.md

 # push_swap
 My fifth proyect at 42.
-An algorithm that uses a limited list of instructions to sort a stack with the lowest number of actions.
+An algorithm that uses a limited list of instructions to sort a stack of numbers with the lowest amount of actions.

 ## Instruction list
 | Command |	Name | Description |